DeWayne Lee Harris

 Found Guilty

-Harris is found guilty of all three murders by a jury in King County Superior Court.
+Harris is found guilty of all three murders after a trial marked by his erratic behavior.

 Sentenced

-DeWayne Harris is sentenced to 94 years imprisonment for the murders of three women.
+Harris is sentenced to 94 years in prison for the murders of three women.

 DeWayne Lee Harris, an American serial killer, murdered three women in Seattle between 1997 and 1998, with their bodies discovered near freeways in an area known as "the Jungle."
-The first victim, 42-year-old Denise Marie Harris, was killed in September 1997, followed by 33-year-old Antoinette Jones in February 1998, and 25-year-old Olivia Smith, whose body was found in January 1998.
-Harris was apprehended in 1998 while incarcerated for an unrelated robbery; he confessed to the murders during a phone call to a detective, describing the killings as his "hobby."
-He was subsequently charged with three counts of first-degree murder and sentenced to 94 years in prison, currently serving his sentence at Stafford Creek Corrections Center.
-Significant evidence includes the binding of victims with shoelaces and the method of strangulation, which were consistent across the cases.
+The victims included 42-year-old Denise Marie Harris, 33-year-old Antoinette Jones, and 25-year-old Olivia Smith, all of whom were strangled and bound with shoelaces before being disposed of.
+Harris was apprehended in 1998 after confessing to the murders while incarcerated for an unrelated robbery charge, claiming the killings were a 'hobby.'
+He was subsequently convicted of three counts of first-degree murder and sentenced to 94 years in prison, currently serving his sentence at Stafford Creek Corrections Center.
+Significant evidence included forensic analysis linking the victims to Harris and his own admissions detailing the crimes.

-Initially serving his time at Clallam Bay Corrections Center, Harris now resides at Stafford Creek Corrections Center.
-In a later interview, he claimed responsibility for 32 additional murders, casting a darker shadow over his already grim legacy.
+Initially housed at Clallam Bay Corrections Center, Harris now serves his sentence at Stafford Creek Corrections Center.
+In a later interview, he claimed responsibility for 32 other murders, further cementing his legacy of horror.

 Cultural Impact

-The chilling case of DeWayne Lee Harris has been revisited in various media.
-His crimes and the subsequent investigation were depicted in the inaugural episode of the Canadian docudrama series "Real Detective."
-Harris also made an appearance in season one, episode two of "American Detective" on Discovery+.
-Further insights into his psyche were explored in a January 26, 2021 episode of the "Unforbidden Truth" podcast.
+The terrifying saga of DeWayne Lee Harris has seeped into popular culture.
+His crimes and the subsequent investigation became the focus of the first episode of "Real Detective," a Canadian-produced docudrama.
+The dark tale also featured in season one, episode two of "American Detective" on Discovery+.
+Additionally, Harris shared his perspective in an interview on the "Unforbidden Truth" podcast, dated January 26, 2021.

 Sources

-For more detailed information, please refer to the original Wikipedia article on DeWayne Lee Harris.
+For more information, visit the original Wikipedia entry on DeWayne Lee Harris.

 No Recent News